Granulomatous mastitis: Causes of idiopathic granulomatous mastitis

 Causes are not known.
 The histology is suggestive of an autoimmune reaction.
-The high rate of relapses as well as relatively high proportion of bilateral cases is highly suggestive of a systemic predisposition.
+The high rate of relapses, as well as relatively high proportion of bilateral cases, is highly suggestive of a systemic predisposition.
 Presently most evidence points towards an important role of elevated prolactin levels or overt hyperprolactinemia with additional triggers such as local trauma or irritation.
-Alpha 1-antitrypsin deficiency was documented in one case, interferon-alpha therapy in another case.
+Alpha 1-antitrypsin deficiency was documented in one case and interferon-alpha therapy in another case.
 Similar cases of granulomatous mastitis were reported in IgG4-related disease though the exact relationship to IGM remains to be elucidated.
 Other contributing factors of IGM were investigated such as oral contraceptives usage.
 Many cases were reported after use of prolactin elevating medications such as antipsychotics.

-Elevated prolactin levels have the direct effects of increasing secretory activity of breast lobules, maintaining tight junctions of the ductal epithelium, preventing involution of the breast gland after weaning and are known to stimulate the immune system, contributing to both physiological and pathological granulomatous lesions and non-caseating granulomas.
+Elevated prolactin levels have the direct effects of increasing secretory activity of breast lobules, maintaining tight junctions of the ductal epithelium, preventing involution of the breast gland after weaning and are known to stimulate the immune system.
+It contributes to both physiological and pathological granulomatous lesions and non-caseating granulomas.
 PRL is also secreted locally in the breast and local secretion by lymphocytes may be enhanced during inflammatory reactions.

 Autoimmune reaction to extravasated fat and protein rich luminal fluid (denaturized milk) resulting from the secretory activity is assumed to be one of the triggers of IGM.
-Several other hormones can contribute to PRL signaling in the breast gland, high levels of insulin caused for example by peripheral insulin resistance (resulting from pregnancy, gestational diabetes or developing diabetes mellitus type 2) will enhance the galactogenic and antiapoptotic effects of PRL and growth hormone by acting synergistically with IGF-1.
+Several other hormones can contribute to PRL signalling in the breast gland.
+High levels of insulin caused, for example, by peripheral insulin resistance, resulting from pregnancy, gestational diabetes or developing diabetes mellitus type 2, will enhance the galactogenic and antiapoptotic effects of PRL and growth hormone by acting synergistically with IGF-1.